symfony/symfony-docs/guides/page_creation.rst

     http://localhost/hello/Ryan

-Though front controllers are essential to handling every request, you'll rarely need to modify or even think about them.
+Though front controllers are essential in handling every request, you'll rarely need to modify or even think about them.
 We'll mention them again briefly in the `Environments`_ section.